***The Virgin Media Dublin International Film Festival's 2023 Submissions are now open!***

 For full list of winners visit our previous recipients page on diff.ie

-The documentary jury chose "Acasa, My Home" as the winner of the Virgin Media Dublin International Film Festival 2021 Documentary Competition.
+The documentary jury chose "Three Minutes A Lengthening" as the winner of the Virgin Media Dublin International Film Festival 2022 Documentary Competition.

 DUBLIN HUMAN RIGHTS FILM AWARD

-"The Dissident" was announced as the 2021 winner of the Dublin Human Rights Film Award, a partnership with the Irish Council for Civil Liberties (ICCL).
+"Young Plato" was announced as the 2022 winner of the Dublin Human Rights Film Award, a partnership with the Irish Council for Civil Liberties (ICCL) with a Special commendation to 'Hive'.

 Audience Award Feature Winners: